 For course content information, please contact the course instructor.

 click to expand/collapse Deposit and Fee Payment Schedule

-A $500 non-refundable deposit must be paid to obtain permission to register in this program.
+A $500 non-refundable deposit must be paid by April 15, 2022, to obtain permission to register in this program.
 Deposit is applied toward total program fees of $3,525.
 All fees are required to be paid in full prior to course start date.

 click to expand/collapse Drop and Refund Policy